AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete_tutorial t/T102` command to delete the 2nd tutorial in the TAbs.
+The user executes `delete_tutorial t/T102` command to delete the specific tutorial in the TAbs.
 The `delete_tutorial` command calls `Model#commitTAbs()`, causing the modified state of the TAbs after the `delete_tutorial t/T102` command executes to be saved in the `tabsStateList`, and the `currentStatePointer` is shifted to the newly inserted TAbs state.